You are here

 The NIH describes the difference between the NIH Public Access Policy and Open Access in the following way:

 "The Public Access Policy ensures that the public has access to the peer-reviewed and published results of all NIH-funded research through PubMed Central (PMC).
 US and/or foreign copyright laws protect most of the papers in PMC; PMC provides access to them at no cost, much like a library does, under the principles of Fair Use.
 Generally, Open Access involves the use of a copyrighted document under a Creative Commons or similar license-type agreement that allows more liberal use (including redistribution) than the traditional principles of Fair Use.
 Only a subset of the papers in PMC are available under such Open Access provisions."

-Resources to Guide Libraries Through the Implementation Process
+Resources to Guide Libraries through Implementation of the NIH Public Access Policy

 National Institutes of Health